OPCFoundation/UA-.NETStandard/Docs/PubSub.md

 The PubSub implementation is part of OPC UA .NET Standard Stack from OPC Foundation.
 It is totally decoupled from the Client/Server implementation but any Publisher or Subscriber component can easily be integrated into OPC UA Servers and OPC UA Clients.

 Quite typically, a Publisher will be an OPC UA Server (the owner of information) and a Subscriber is often an OPC UA Client, but it is also possible that OPC UA Clients can be Publishers and OPC UA Servers can be Subscribers.

+The **OPC UA .NET Standard PubSub Library** supports both: UDP and MQTT.

+**Note:** *Even though the PubSub functionality has been tested against the popular MQTT broker MOSQUITTO running both: as a custom setup, and as the online available https://test.mosquitto.org/ instance, it should be compatible with any MQTT broker that supports the MQTT versions V310, V311 and V500 that exposes anonymous or user and password authentication with or without TLS encryption based on CA or client certificates issued by a CA.*

+*The MQTT implementation from PubSub Library was successfully tested also against the MQTT broker running on the Azure IOT cloud platform.*

 **PubSub Concepts**